elucian/bee/syntax/structure.md

 When a program is executed the driver is located and executed first.
 If a program do not have a "driver", it can not be executed nor compiled into an executable file.

-* A #driver is the program main entry point.
+* A driver is the program main entry point.
 It is executed only once;
-* A #library do not contain rogue statements and do not have parameters;
+* A component do not contain rogue statements and do not have parameters;
-* An #aspect can contain rogue statements that are executed using "play";
+* An aspect can contain rogue statements that are executed using _play_;

 #### Aspect Execution